daybydata/legal_security_token_offering/README.md

 ## ECR 1404

+An STO is essentially the digital representations of ownership of assets (e.g. gold, real estate) or economic rights (e.g. a share of profits or revenue).
 Well-designed smart contracts can help ensure compliance with U.S. securities law automatically, preventing unqualified trades while ensuring transparency and accuracy with every transation.

 "ERC-1404 is a simple restricted token standard on Ethereum.
 The recent development of the ERC-1404 standard has a couple key features differentiating it from other standards; most notably, it holds similar properties to regulated securities.
 This feature gives the ERC-1404 token the properties to become a publicly traded, tokenized asset."